mrisher/webxr-reference/webxr-device-api/lifetime.md

 1. Request a _device_ through the API.
 1. If a device is available, do one of two things.
-   * For an _exclusive session_, advertise the AR/VR functionality to the viewer and prompt the user to enter AR/VR.
+   * For an _immersive session_, advertise the AR/VR functionality to the viewer and prompt the user to enter AR/VR.
 If the user accepts use the _user gesture_ to request a _session_.
-   * For a _non-exclusive_ session simply request the session.
+   * For a _non-immersive_ session simply request the session.
 1. Create a _graphics layer_ to provide bitmap images to the device.
 1. Use the session to run a _render loop_, which produces graphical _frames_ and displays them to the device.
 1. For each frame loop through its _views_ and draw content to them.